Itential Frequently Asked Questions

 Yes, Itential provides a freely available library of assets that cover a variety of popular use cases for both traditional networking and cloud networking and managing tasks in IT systems.
 These assets come bundled with documentation, workflows, and any other assets needed to get running quickly in the platform.
 The full library of Modular Workflows, Example Use Cases, Integrations, and Transformations are available from the Itential Automation Marketplace and integrated into the Itential platform so you can easily search and install assets as you need them.

-How does IAP support self-service automation?
+How does Itential support self-service automation?

 Do I need to track data for automation and orchestration?